 Mather Scholarship at Claflin

-Its hosting of plays, concerts and other activities made it a cultural center for the area's black community.
+Mather-in-Camden's hosting of plays, concerts and other activities made it a cultural center for the area's black community.
 Additionally, Mather's integrated faculty, attuned to the black experience in segregated America, made it an "oasis in the desert" of race relations.

 Our alumni and former students have made Mather proud, excelling in education, politics, religion and other endeavors.
 We will always cherish our alma mater.